FortiShield/fortishield-dashboard-plugins/docker/README.md

 Example:

-This brings up a Dev environment for OpenSearch `1.2.4` and opensearch-dashboards `1.2.0`, with the `wazuh-dashboard-plugins` development branch set up at `$WZ_HOME`:
+This brings up a Dev environment for OpenSearch `1.2.4` and opensearch-dashboards `1.2.0`, with the `fortishield-dashboard-plugins` development branch set up at `$WZ_HOME`:

 ```bash